 The District understands that building a schedule is a critical element in the planning of a project.
 Accordingly, the District expects each initial project schedule, to include the planning and refining of the pertinent objectives and milestones among the items to be tracked.
 The District, or its agent, will work collaboratively with the PMOR to integrate and revise project level schedules into a single program schedule, which minimizes risk, maximizes resources and still meets projects-based objectives.
-Although some planning or assessment efforts may not move forward as a funded project, it is still imperative to schedule will be established prior to establishing project level schedules to ensure that project schedules are properly coordinated into the master program plan.
+Although some planning or assessment efforts may not move forward as a funded project, it is still imperative to schedule and track these preproject/pre-construction efforts with planning schedules.
+A program level schedule will be established prior to establishing project level schedules to ensure that project schedules are properly coordinated into the master program plan.